bor3ham/redux-jarm/docs/status.md

 A Jarm object must be in any one of the following states:

 - `unchanged`: the instance has no local modifications.
-- `draft`: the instance does not exist on the server, and is not yet ready to be pushed
+- `draft`: the instance does not exist on the server, and is not yet ready to be pushed.
 - `draft-committed`: the instance does not yet exist on the server, but has been committed and will be pushed the next time a `save` is called.
 - `draft-pending`: the instance does not yet exist on the server, but a request to create it is